Open-Systems-Pharmacology/Atazanavir-Model/Evaluation/Input/Content/Section1_Introduction.md

 After oral administration, atazanavir is rapidly absorbed.
 A positive food effect has been observed, atazanavir is recommended to be taken with food.
 Protein binding is relatively high (86%) and independent of the concentration of serum proteins ([US Food and Drug Administration 2002](# 5 References)).
 Atazanavir undergoes extensive metabolism by CYP3A isoenzymes with a dose fraction excreted unchanged in urine of approximately 7% ([US Food and Drug Administration 2002](# 5 References), [Le Tiec 2005](# 5 References)).
 Previous in vitro studies suggest that atazanavir is a mechanism-based inhibitor of CYP3A ([US Food and Drug Administration 2002](# 5 References), [Perloff 2005](# 5 References)).

-The atzanavir model is a whole-body PBPK model and is - together with the respective evaluation plan and PBPK report - transparently documented and provided open-source (https://github.com/AndreDlm/Atazanavir-Model).
+The presented atazanavir PBPK model as well as the respective evaluation plan and evaluation report are provided open-source  (https://github.com/Open-Systems-Pharmacology/Atazanavir-Model).